8734 E Shea Blvd. Suite 108

-We wouldn’t be shocked if you knew someone who has publicly discussed filler in the year 2022; after all, who doesn’t want a naturally Instagram filter-like face?
+We wouldn’t be shocked if you knew someone who has publicly discussed dermal fillers in the year 2022; after all, who doesn’t want a naturally Instagram filter-like face?
 Life is too short to look, average darling.
-Fillers must be one of my favorite beauty secrets discoveries since Hollywood beauticians have become more candid about the magic that goes on behind the scenes.
+Dermal Fillers must be one of my favorite beauty secrets discoveries since Hollywood beauticians have become more candid about the magic that goes on behind the scenes.
 If you’re still undecided, here’s the deal: Medispas (a hybrid of an aesthetic medical center and a day spa that offers non-surgical cosmetic medical procedures under the guidance of a certified physician), are a $4 billion sector with an annual growth rate of 8% that shows no signs of slowing down, according to FORBES.
-If anything, this demonstrates that fillers are here to stay.
+If anything, this demonstrates that Botox and Dermal Fillers are here to stay.
 If you’ve ever considered getting some work done, to help improve your facial aesthetics and boost your confidence, let me ease some of your concerns.
-This is a complete guide on everything you want to know about fillers in Scottsdale, Arizona.
+This is a complete guide on everything you want to know about fillers in Phoenix and Scottsdale, Arizona.

 Dolly Parton once said: People say I look so happy and I say, ‘That’s the Botox’.
-As the demand for Botox has increased, so have inexperienced Botox injectors.
-It is not uncommon to find them offering to conduct injections in unusual spots and even backstreet Botox parties.
-Don’t fall for the trap. because there are several hazards when Botox Cosmetic is delivered by someone untrained.
+As the demand for Botox (and Fillers) has increased, so have inexperienced Botox and Dermal Filler Treatment injectors.
+It is not uncommon to find them offering to conduct injections in unusual spots and even at backstreet Botox and Filler parties.
+Don’t fall for the trap. because there are several hazards when Botox Cosmetic and Dermal Fillers are delivered by someone untrained.
 When picking an injector, just like you would when choosing a doctor for surgery or any medical treatment, it’s critical to do your homework.
-Looking for someone in Scottsdale AZ, who will administer Botox in a medical setting and has all the required additional qualities you will need in an injector such as:
+Looking for someone in Scottsdale AZ, who will administer Botox and Fillers in a medspa setting, that is certified and has all the required additional qualities you will need in an injector such as:

 - Experience and Training – You should seek out someone well-versed in the anatomy of the face.
 Inquire about how he or she was trained to administer the shots and how many they have done.
 You might feel more secure in a surgeon’s competence and expertise the more Botox Cosmetic injections he or she has performed.